 The Importance of an Experienced Truck Accident Injury Lawyer on Your Side

 You will need a highly experienced and equally aggressive personal injury lawyer representing you to counter the various tactics the insurance company’s lawyers will use against you.
 Your lawyer should have access to top accident reconstruction and highway safety experts who can assist in your investigation and testify for you to show the truck driver or trucking company’s liability.

 For unparalleled legal representation for all serious truck accident injuries, call MichieHamlett and ask for the personal injury section.
+Our Charlottesville tractor trailer accident lawyers have seen it all and will take good care of you.
 We offer a free initial consultation and take injury accident cases on contingency.
 We front all work and expenses that go into developing and presenting your case, and you pay us only if we win money for you.
 Time to file is limited by law, so call today.